Veg Christmas Dinner & Wine Ideas

 We cannot help but feel this idea needs a better name but we love the idea of Vegan Pigs in Maple Parsnip Blankets, as supplied by Meatless Farm.
 You’ll need vegan ‘sausages’, 2 large parsnips, plentiful maple syrup and oil.
 Oh, and cocktail sticks too!

-• Best vegan wine to pair with Vegan Pigs in Blankets: If you’re serving these little beauties as a snack or to nibble on before the main event you don’t want anything too heavy and you’ve also got to mindful of that sweet maple syrup.
+• Best vegan wine to pair with vegan pigs in blankets: If you’re serving these little beauties as a snack or to nibble on before the main event you don’t want anything too heavy and you’ve also got to mindful of that sweet maple syrup.
 Our suggestion?
-A mulled-wine made with the Arrogant Frog Ribet Rouge Cabernet / Merlot.
+The Arrogant Frog Ribet Rouge Cabernet / Merlot, which you can also use to make a mulled wine to have alongside too!

 Another Christmas must-have is stuffing and there are lots of vegan stuffing recipes to be found.
-The Edgy Veg (delicious name!) has what they call, the “best vegan stuffing ever!”.
+The Edgy Veg (delicious name!) has what they call the “Best Vegan Stuffing Ever!”.
 Mushrooms seasoned with thyme, basil and marjoram certainly sounds very yummy indeed and would work very nicely with the Vegan Wellington!
+Malbec is a popular go-to for anything mushroom, try Domaine Bousquet’s Reserve Malbec.

 A Vegan Christmas Pudding

-Given its strongly British origins I am slightly surprised to be recommending the American website, The Veg Space, and their Christmas Pudding.
-However, it’s a lovey recipe and you’ll find the vegan stout and vegan sherry you need right here at Vintage Roots!
+Given its strongly British origins, I am slightly surprised to be recommending the American website, The Veg Space, and their Christmas Pudding.
+However, it’s a lovely recipe and you’ll find the vegan stout and vegan sherry you need for it right here at Vintage Roots!

 Christmas Pudding